 After the failure of the Colored United Links, Singleton became convinced that blacks would never be allowed to succeed in the United States.
 In 1883, he joined up with St. Louis, Missouri, businessman Joseph Ware and black minister John Williams, proposing that blacks migrate to the Mediterranean island of Cyprus; however, this idea was short-lived.

 In 1885 Singleton moved to Kansas City, where he organized the United Transatlantic Society, intending to have all blacks relocate from the United States to Africa.
 Though the group lasted until 1887, it never managed to send anyone to Africa.
 Finally, his health deteriorated, and Singleton retired from his life of activism.
 However, he spoke up one final time in 1889 when the call was raised for a portion of the newly opened Oklahoma Territory to be reserved as an all-black state.

 For many years it was believed that Benjamin Singleton died in 1892, and the location of his grave was unknown; however, according to the Kansas Historical Society, it was discovered through digitized records that he lived until February 17, 1900, and died at the age of 91 in Jackson County Missouri, and is said to be buried in an unmarked grave at Union Cemetery in Kansas City, Missouri.

-Today, there is one remaining town that was established by Exodusters from the south – Nicodemus, Kansas.
+Today, there is the one remaining town that Exodusters established from the south – Nicodemus, Kansas.
 Today it is a National Historic Site.